 It’s frustrating, but you’ll have to use another software to help you manage your tasks and projects.

 Luckily ClickUp has Docs that can handle your tasks too!

 With ClickUp Docs, you can create and collaborate on documents while storing them all in one place.

 Here are a few things that ClickUp Docs can do (that Google Docs can’t):

-- Reformat a page by dragging and dropping blocks, which include lists, banners, code, etc.
+- Reformat a page by dragging and dropping blocks, including banners, checklist items, tables, and more

 And if you still can’t part with Google Docs, you can always access it from within ClickUp using the Embed view too!

 3. Google Drive

 Google Drive is where you get to store and organize all the Google Docs and other files and projects.
 It offers you 15GB of free storage space with offline capabilities.

 So what can you do with Google Drive?